greggersaurus/OpenSteamController/README.md

  * TODO: check if this works with firmware previous to 5653a68a

 * Load firmware
- * Reproduction of what Stream does automatically when it detects out of date firmware, but this will allow for loading custom firmware or specifying which previous firmware specified in vdf should be installed
+ * Reproduction of what Steam does automatically when it detects out of date firmware, but this will allow for loading custom firmware or specifying which previous firmware specified in vdf should be installed
  * Status: Captured USB data
  * TODO: Analyze USB data and implement function.
 Look for failure retry in captured data.